 Skip to content

-AI Chatbot Analytics is available in HitKeep 2.2.0.
+AI Chatbot Analytics shipped in HitKeep 2.2.0.
 The dashboard is built on top of structured custom events, so teams can instrument support bots, docs bots, shopping assistants, and AI search experiences without deploying a separate analytics pipeline.

 The report is built on top of normal custom events, which keeps the instrumentation model simple and portable.